Algenon Percy FORD (1884-1926) - Warren and Ford Family History

 1816 – Marriage of Parents

 Ethel’s parents, Joseph Wyatt, 49 years, a widower and Kate Emily Taylor, 30 years, a spinster, married on July 3, 1816.
-Joseph was a Green-grocer and Kate’s father was a Police Inspector.
+Joseph was a green-grocer and Kate’s father was a Police Inspector.

 1816 – Marriage Registration – Kate Emily Taylor and Joseph Wyatt - Hornsey, Middlesex